 6. Admissions Essay Writing Course

 It’s probably safe to say that the most terrifying part of applying to a college is the essay.
 The question of how to make your essay stand apart from the hundreds to thousands of other essays most colleges receive annually.
-This isn’t a database of prewritten essays (not that those aren’t helpful as a reference point); it’s a full-fledged writing services.
-It teaches high school students how to write a compelling, error free essay that will capture the attention of the Admissions Board.
+This isn’t a database of pre-written essays (not that those aren’t helpful as a reference point); it’s a full-fledged writing service.
+It teaches high school students how to write a compelling, error-free essay that will capture the attention of the Admissions Board.
 Plus, the app offers editing services – for free!

 Essay and Study Help Apps

 While getting into college is one thing, staying in college is another thing entirely.
 Let’s take a look at some useful EdTech apps for college students.